 Assigned reviewer – Dr. Ray Somera, Marlena Montague, Norma Guerrero

 The institution identifies and seeks to meet and continuously update the varied educational needs of its students through programs consistent with their educational preparation and the diversity, demographics, and economy of its communities.
 The College has taken several approaches to increasing the compliance rate of curriculum revision to ensure that courses and programs are not outdated.
 One approach of ensuring that the curriculum is not outdated is by making faculty directly responsible for its monitoring and oversight.
 Areas relating to the curriculum revision process are in the 2013-2014 faculty evaluation system for department chairs and instructional faculty.
 Another approach that has been taken to ensure that curriculum is current is through conducting “Curriculum Writing Workshops”.
 The curriculum workshops are designed to provide faculty mentoring for updating and writing curriculum.
 LOC also offers its members as mentors to instructors who need assistance in curriculum writing.
-Mentors are available all school year, but there is no record of individual training in the meeting minutes.
+Mentors are available all school year, but there is no record of individual training in the meeting minutes as this item is not deemed as official business.(Norma Guerrero).

 For the past three years, the curriculum workshops were as follows: